joseph-flinn/site/data/posts/0055-impact-over-productivity.md

 The updated picture looks like:

-- Set up a new daily journal system to track notes on tasks (project logs) and notes on thoughts (fleeting notes for my Zettelkasten)
+- Set up a new daily journal system to track notes on tasks (project logs) and notes on thoughts (fleeting notes for my zettelkasten)
 - Wrapped up my reflection on the last four years to prepare to move forward into the next chapter

 Value, outcomes, and impact are all more important that outputs or inputs.
 The value, outcomes, and